niksilver/elm-explained/ports/Ports.md

 Now we need to pick it up on the Elm side.

 In these cases we use a `Sub Msg`, which is a subscription to something that will send a `Msg` to our `update` function.
-Elm ports will create the the subscription for us, but it needs some help.
+Elm's ports will create the the subscription for us, but Elm needs some help.
 The problem is that the message coming in is a string, but our update function wants to process a `Msg`.
 Elm needs us to tell it how to convert a string into a `Msg`.

-We can at least define our port, though.
+We can at least define our port, though:

 ```elm
 port messageReceiver : (String -> msg) -> Sub msg